ccmpbll/cloudflare-speedtest-mqtt/readme.md

 #### Telegraf Config Example

 I use Telegraf to get this data into my InfluxDB instance.
 Below is an excerpt from my Telegraf config that shows how I accomplish this.
-I freely admit that I am not an expert here, so if there is an easier or simpler way to handle this, I am *very* open to suggestions.
+If there is a better way to handle this, I am *very* open to suggestions.

 ```TOML
 [[inputs.mqtt_consumer]]